LanCorC/LiveBoard/README.md

    b) LAN party

    You can also play with others on the same network by exposing your local port.
 Players can then load the program through their browser on `<your IP address>:8080`.
-I have had success with this by adding an Inbound Rule on Windows Defender Firewall on port 8080 for Private networks.
+I have had success with this by adding an Inbound Rule on Windows Defender Firewall on port 8080 for Private networks, then setting the trusted home network as Private.

 3. Termination
    <!--